pourmalek/CovidVisualizedMethodology/README.md

 Appendix Graph 51.
 Canada, predicted daily cases by SRIV, predicted daily infections by IHME and IMPE, and reported daily cases by Worldometers.
 Accessed on March 14, 2022. || Source: Assembled from Appendix Graphs 39, 43, 45, and 49.

+<br/><br/>

-How can the CovidVisualizedCountry tool be practically used for the example of a researcher or advisor to policymakers who wanted to examine the latest predictions for the future trajectory of the COVID-19 epidemic in Canada on March 14, 2022?
+**How** can the CovidVisualizedCountry tool be practically used for the example of a researcher or advisor to policymakers who wanted to examine the latest predictions for the future trajectory of the COVID-19 epidemic in Canada on March 14, 2022?
 They would look at the uptake dates in the CovidVisualizedCountry website to find the latest date equal to or before March 14, 2022.
 The uptake dates in the CovidVisualizedCountry website are displayed on the top of the main web page as the names of directories for each uptake (see Appendix Exhibit 4 below).
 Scroll down to find the latest uptake date equal to or before March 14, 2022.
 Appendix Exhibit 5 shows that the date would be 20220311.
 Clicking on the hyperlinked name 20220311, leads to the page for the uptake 20220311 (see Appendix Exhibit 6).
 On the page for the uptake 20220311, “Selected graphs” can be viewed, as well as links to the code  used to produce the results and the output  of the code.

+<br/><br/>

 Appendix Graphs 52 to 79 (below) show what can be found for uptake 20220311 on the CovidVisualizedCountry website.
 Official reports by the country are demonstrated as the curves drawn from the Johns Hopkins University compilation (abbreviated as “JOHN” in the graphs).